open-education-hub/operating-systems/content/chapters/data/lab/content/memory-support.md

 Even experienced programmers make mistakes when tackling such a complicated endeavor.
 As a consequence, the programming world has been migrating towards languages that offer automatic memory management (AMM).
 AMM programming languages typically offer a garbage collector that tracks down the usage of objects and frees memory once no references exist to a given object.
-As a consequence garbage collected programming languages are easier to use and safer.
+As a consequence, garbage collected programming languages are easier to use and safer.
 However, this comes with a cost: the garbage collector, in most cases, requires a significant amount of resources to run.
 Therefore, for performance-critical systems, MMM is still the preferred solution.